rdmagm062699/fizzbuzz_python_function/README.md

 * If the input parameter is a multiple of 3 and 5 then return the string "FizzBuzz"
 * If the input paramter does not meet any of the 3 previous scenarios then just simply return the input paramter

+To run the tests simply execute `make tests`